Hello Everyone, Kindly suggest me to prepare a feedback Questioner for Offer back out Candidates.

 From India, Bhopal

-We had the prac of keeping the original educational certificates as employees of a Hospital being run by our group used to leave without giving notice period.
+We had the practice of keeping the original educational certificates as employees of a hospital being run by our group used to leave without giving a notice period.

-We stopped the prac as we considered it not fully ethical, though not adhering to T&C of appoint is also not ethical
+We stopped the practice as we considered it not fully ethical, though not adhering to terms and conditions of appointment is also not ethical.

 From India, Delhi